Sensitivity analysis for linear changes of the constraint matrix of a (mixed-integer) linear program: Introduction

-More recently, Zuidwijk \cite{Zuidwijk} derives explicit local formulae to compute the evolution of the objective function and intervals on which these formulae are valid.
+More recently, Zuidwijk \cite{Zuidwijk} derives explicit local formulas to compute the evolution of the objective function and intervals on which these formulas are valid.
 They rewrite the basic inverse matrix as a function of $\lambda$ and recompute it for several values in the range.
-Their algorithm involves the finding of the optimal basis, computation of the range of $\lambda$ for which the basis stays optimal, the evaluation of the derived formulae using the said basis and reoptimisation when switching to another basis.
-Their formulae for computing the objective for a given basis require the computation of the eigenvalues of the matrices $A$ and $D'$ and leads to a polynomial problem with orders equal to the number of constraints.
+Their algorithm involves the finding of the optimal basis, computation of the range of $\lambda$ for which the basis stays optimal, the evaluation of the derived formulas using the said basis and reoptimisation when switching to another basis.
+Their formulas for computing the objective for a given basis require the computation of the eigenvalues of the matrices $A$ and $D'$ and leads to a polynomial problem with orders equal to the number of constraints.
 For big LPs, finding the solution of the polynomial problem can only be done using approximation methods.
-Khalipour et al. \cite{lhs_param_algo} also discusses an algorithm similar to Zuidwijk \cite{Zuidwijk}.
+Khalipour et al. \cite{lhs_param_algo} also discuss an algorithm similar to Zuidwijk \cite{Zuidwijk}.
 However, they claim that their algorithm can be applied when working on larger problems.
 They use the Flavell and Salkin \cite{flavell1975approach} formula to compute an approximation of the basic inverse matrix.\\ All of the above-mentioned methods for the modification of the constraint matrix rely either on heavy computations, reoptimisations, approximations or are not sufficiently generic.
-Additionally, we underline that even discretizing $[\underline{\lambda},\overline{\lambda}]$, with a very fine granularity, at the price of heavy computations, may still lead to a false assessment of the behavior of $f(\lambda)$ over the interval.
+Most of the methods cannot be applied on mixed-integer problems.
+Additionally, we underline that even discretizing $[\lambda_1, \lambda_2]$, with a very fine granularity, at the price of heavy computations, may still lead to a false assessment of the behavior of $f(\lambda)$ over the interval.
 Indeed, as the matrix $D'$ can contain an arbitrary number of constraints, the resulting problem for a given $\lambda$ can behave in an unpredictable and sometimes erratic fashion in between two closely located points.